Variational Inference for Acceleration of SN Ia Photometric Distance Estimation with BayeSN: Data

 As well as analyzing real data from Foundation, we also perform tests using data simulated from the \citetalias{thorp21} \textsc{BayeSN} forward model.
 These data are simulated to closely mimic the properties of the real Foundation data, but also give us access to ground truth parameter values.
 To simulate our data we sampled parameter values from the following priors\footnote{We use the notation $\text{Exponential}(\tau)$ to denote an exponential distribution with a scale parameter $\tau$.
 Here $\tau_A$ is a population mean $A_V$.}:

 where the distance modulus $\mu$ was calculated from the sampled redshift value $z$ (assuming a flat $\Lambda$CDM cosmology with $H_0 = 73.24~\text{km}\,\text{s}^{-1}\,\text{Mpc}^{-1}$, $\Omega_0=0.28$, $\Omega_\Lambda=0.72$; \citealp{riess2016}).
+We then used the \bayesn{} forward model to simulate SEDs and ``observed'' light curves using these sampled parameters, with simulated photometric errors of 0.05~mag, and a Gaussian error of 0.001 applied to the redshifts to mimic spectroscopic redshift error.
+In our fits, we fix redshift to this ``observed'' value, rather than the true $z$ (reflecting the way in which spectroscopic redshifts are treated in real analyses).
+In practice, this error only affects the redshift and time dilation of the SED model, and the effect is negligible at low-$z$ after integration through the bandpasses and the addition of photometric error.

-We then used the \bayesn{} forward model to simulate SEDs and ``observed'' light curves using these sampled parameters, with simulated photometric errors of 0.05~mag and an error of 0.001 on redshifts.
-The simulations followed an idealized version of the Foundation survey strategy, with a cadence of 4 rest-frame days, with the earliest observation at 8 rest-frame days before peak, and the latest at 36 rest-frame days after peak in $griz$ (with observations in the four bands being coincident in time). \bayesn{}'s $\theta_1$ parameter correlates with the slope of the SED surface and the width-luminosity relation in the optical \citep{mandel22} and is closely related to the $\Delta m_{15}$ parameter (i.e.\ the decline in magnitude in the 15 days following peak; see discussion in appendix E of \citealp{Grayling2024}).
+The simulations followed an idealized version of the Foundation survey strategy, with a cadence of 4 rest-frame days, with the earliest observation at 8 rest-frame days before peak, and the latest at 36 rest-frame days after peak in $griz$ (with observations in the four bands being coincident in time).
+The nominal observing sequence in the Foundation survey \citep{foley18} was $[-5, 0, 5, 10, 18, 26, 35]$~days relative to peak (in the observer frame), meaning our simulations cover a comparable range of phases and have similar sampling close to the peak of the light curve.
+Our assumed photometric uncertainties of $0.05$~mag are comparable to the mean photometric uncertainty of $0.045$~mag for the full \citet{foley18} dataset.